 My favourite such pictures were not ones I printed myself, they were ones of Buzz Aldrin standing on the Moon, and of the Moon itself.
-I printed these off when I was an undergraduate but never had a machine-readable copy myself.
+I printed these off from an IBM beast at NUMAC when I was an undergraduate but never had a machine-readable copy myself.
 From time to time, I searched around the Web for them but was never able to find them.
 Until now.

-In early March 2015, I was idly poking around — and stumbled across an FTP site that contained a zip-file of ASCII Art.
+In early March 2015, I was idly poking around — and stumbled across an FTP site that contained a zip-file of ASCII Art from a PDP-8.
 Actually, it contained two zip files, one in EBCDIC and the other in ASCII.
 Now, no-one in their right mind would encode characters in EBCDIC unless they had to, so this suggested that the ASCII art was generated on an IBM machine a long time ago.
-Almost shaking with anticipation, I downloaded the ASCII zip-file, unpacked it — and found the long-lost images I was looking for.
+Full of anticipation, I downloaded the ASCII zip-file, unpacked it — and found the long-lost images I was looking for.

 These files were not in a form that could easily be printed on modern (Unix) systems, so I wrote a bit of Python that converts them into more accessible forms.
 This web page describes that process.